stevenkhwun/Online-resources/PS4DS/README.md

 # PS4DS

-Data for the book Practical Statistics for Data Scientists
+Data for the book ***Practical Statistics for Data Scientists*** by Peter Bruce, Andrew Bruce, and Peter Gedeck.